pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

 Once a day the program checks the start and end dates of every project and changes accordingly the status to UPCOMING, OPENED or CLOSED.

 ###AOP
+Count the create and update instances for each entity.